Cryptolibertarian-id/Mastering-Typescript/README.md

 1
 ```

-We know how to find index from array of primitive, but how to find index any object on array of objects? below is an array of objects example :
+We know how to find first index from array of primitive, but how to find index any object on array of objects? below is an array of objects example :

 ```typescript
 interface crypto {